grafana/pyroscope/docs/sources/why-use-continuous-profiling/_index.md

 ![Visual comparison between traditional and continuous profiling](#)

 Continuous profiling is more than just a performance analysis tool; it's a crucial component in modern software development and operations.
-It transcends traditional profiling techniques by providing ongoing, in-depth insights into application performance.
-This evolution from the ephemeral, localized nature of traditional profiling (similar to "console.log debugging") to a structured, centralized approach allows for effective use in production environments.
-Pyroscope stands out in this field, offering both traditional and continuous profiling capabilities.
+It goes past traditional profiling techniques by providing ongoing, in-depth insights into application performance.

+Continuous profiling goes past the ephemeral, localized nature of traditional profiling (which historically has been more similar to "console.log" or "print statement" debugging) to a structured, centralized approach allows for effective use in production environments.
+Put more simply, Pyroscope takes you from a bunch of flamegraph files on your desktop to a database where you can query and analyze production data in a structured way.

+Pyroscope in particular, offers you the flexibility to either visualize more "traditional" adhoc data or evolve your applications observability tooling to include more "modern" continuous profiling capabilities.

 ## What is Continuous Profiling?

 Continuous profiling is a systematic method of collecting and analyzing performance data from production systems.

-Unlike traditional profiling, which is often ad-hoc and manual, continuous profiling automates the collection of performance data, making it an integral part of the production environment.
-This approach facilitates ongoing monitoring and analysis, enabling teams to proactively identify and address performance issues.
+Traditionally, profiling has been used more as an ad-hoc debugging tool.
+While used in many languages, particularly in Go and Java many are used to running a benchmark tool locally and getting a pprof file in go or maybe ssh'ing into a misbehaving prod instance and pulling a flamegraph from a JFR file in Java.
+This is great for debugging but not so great for production.

+Continuous profiling is a much more modern approach which is safer and more scalable for production environments.
+It makes use of low overhead sampling to collect profiles from production systems and stores them in a database for later analysis.
+This allows you to get a much more holistic view of your application and how it behaves in production.

 ### The Core Benefits of Continuous Profiling